broegaard/telemed/README.md

 This repository serves two purposes.

   1. It has the source code of the `frds.broker` library that contains central roles for the **Broker** pattern, as well as some default implementations for some of these.
-It also contains the delivery code for publishing the library on the JCenter repository.

   2. It has the source code of the TeleMed system, which is used in the FRDS book to show the Broker pattern in action, and contains tests of both the Broker and TeleMed implementation.

 The TeleMed system is a small distributed system in which patients may upload blood pressure measurements to a central medical server.

 Its primary goal is to show how the **Broker** pattern is implemented.
+Note, it is not a full Broker as in Java RMI as it has two limitations (more detail in FRDS):

+  * No *Name Service* is used, so object id must be defined by the code base and/or from interaction with the server.
+  * It is *pure client/server* relation, so server objects can never invoke methods on client side objects (no Observer pattern possible).

-Three variants of the Broker is provided
+Two variants of the Broker is provided

   * Socket: Socket based Client- and ServerRequestHandler implementations.